 -

-Sessions & Location
+Sessions & Location:

-My Work with Victims and Survivors
+For Victims and Survivors

-I support victims and survivors in shaping and expressing their lived experiences through visual art, writing, legacy projects, and guided narrative work.
+The BR Pilot Project supports victims and survivors in shaping and expressing their lived experiences through art, narrative, and legacy-based creative work.